 Some communities and NGOs have been vocal and active in their opposition to mining and exploration activities in Guatemala.
-In July 2017, the Escobal mining license, was suspended as a result of a court proceeding initiated by an NGO in Guatemala, based upon the allegation that Guatemala's MEM violated the Xinka indigenous people's right of consultation.
-After several decisions and appeals on the matter, a decision of the Constitutional Court of Guatemala was rendered on September 3, 2018, determining that the Escobal mining license would remain suspended until the Guatemala MEM completes an ILO 169 consultation.
-The consultation process is proceeding, with the pre-consultation stage underway.
-Normal operations at Escobal mine remain suspended.
-Legal challenges to the consultation process have been filed with the Guatemalan Supreme Court and the outcome of those challenges is unknown.
-The process and timing for completing the ILO 169 consultation remains uncertain.
-In addition, in June 2017, MSR filed its annual request to renew the Escobal mine's export credential with the Guatemala MEM.
+In July 2017, the Escobal mining license was suspended as a result of a court proceeding initiated by an NGO in Guatemala, based upon the allegation that the Guatemala MEM violated the Xinka indigenous people's right of consultation.
+After several decisions and appeals on the matter, a decision of the Constitutional Court of Guatemala was rendered on September 3, 2018, determining that the Escobal mining license would remain suspended until the State of Guatemala completes an ILO 169 consultation process led by MEM.
+The consultation process is proceeding, and normal operations at the Escobal mine remain suspended.
+Legal challenges to the consultation process have been filed with the Guatemalan Supreme Court by parties opposed to the Escobal mine and have, to date, been rejected by the Court, but the ultimate outcome of the various challenges remains uncertain.
+The Guatemala MEM recently set a date for the pre-consultation to commence in April 2021, however the process, timing, and outcome of the ILO 169 consultation also remain uncertain.
+In addition, in June 2017, PASG (at the time, known as MSR) filed its annual request to renew the Escobal mine's export credential with the Guatemala MEM.
 However, the Guatemala MEM did not renew the export credential because its renewal had become contingent on the Supreme Court's reinstatement of the Escobal mining license.
 The export credential therefore expired in August 2017 and has not been renewed.

-In early 2009, a new constitution was enacted in Bolivia that further entrenched the government's ability to unilaterally amend or enact laws, and which enshrined the concept that all natural resources belong to the Bolivian people.
-On May 28, 2014, the Bolivian government enacted the New Mining Law.
-Among other things, the New Mining Law established a new Bolivian mining authority to provide principal mining oversight (varying the role of COMIBOL) and set out a number of new economic and operational requirements relating to state participation in mining projects.
+In 2014, the Bolivian government enacted the New Mining Law.
+Among other things, the New Mining Law set out a number of new economic and operational requirements relating to state participation in mining projects.
 Further, the New Mining Law provided that all pre-existing contracts were to migrate to one of several new forms of agreement within a prescribed period of time.
 As a result, we anticipate that our current joint venture agreement with COMIBOL relating to the San Vicente mine will be subject to such migration and possible renegotiation of key terms.
 The migration process has been delayed by COMIBOL and has not been completed.
 The primary effects on the San Vicente operation and our interest therein will not be known until such time as we have, if required to do so, renegotiated the existing contract, and the full impact may only be realized over time.
 We will take appropriate steps to protect and, if necessary, enforce our rights under our existing agreement with COMIBOL.
 There is, however, no guarantee that governmental actions, including possible expropriation or additional changes in the law, and the migration of our contract will not impact our involvement in the San Vicente operation in an adverse way and such actions could have a material adverse effect on us and our business.